ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 ## Audio

 Audio encoded in either MP3 or OGG (Vorbis) formats are supported with `.mp3` and `.ogg` file extensions, respectively.
-Other formats such as AAC and OGG (Opus) and any lossless formats are currently not supported by the game client.
+Other formats such as AAC and OGG (Opus) and any lossless formats, with the exception of uncompressed PCM audio with the `.wav` file extension for hitsounds, are currently not supported by the game client.

 OGG (Vorbis) generally provides better quality than MP3 for a given bitrate, and is also often used for hitsounds.

 The [Ranking Criteria](/wiki/Ranking_Criteria#audio) specifies that average bit rate must be below 192kbps and above 128kbps.
 For reference, osu!
 Featured Artists songs are encoded with a constant bit rate of 192kbps.

 ### Using Audacity

+*For information on editing audio in Audacity, see: [Audio editing guide](/wiki/Guides/Audio_editing_guide#audacity)*

 1. Import the audio file into Audacity.